diarmidmackenzie/sdt-condensed/BPNT.md

 SDT has a *eudaimonic* view of well-being.
 Happiness (which is subjective) is understood as a symptom of well-being.

 However well-being cannot be understood as *whatever* causes happiness, and the absence of happiness does *not* imply the absence of well-being.
-Foe example
+For example

 - a patient with bipolar disorder, in the early stages of a manic upswing in mood exhibits happiness, but this happiness is more likely a symptom of ill-health, rather than wellness
 - a drug addict on a high can feel considerable pleasure, but again this is not indicative of wellness